BlackRock to offer infrastructure funds via independent advisers

 In July, BlackRock reported having $8 billion in total capital for infrastructure projects.

-Artivest's backers include KKR & Co (KKR.N), RRE Ventures, Peter Thiel, Nyca Partners, Anthemis Group and FinTech Collective.
+Artivest's backers include KKR & Co, RRE Ventures, Peter Thiel, Nyca Partners, Anthemis Group and FinTech Collective.
+(Reporting by Trevor Hunnicutt; Editing by Richard Chang)